UniMath/agda-unimath/src/foundation/perfect-images.lagda.md

   perfect-image-has-distinct-image :
     (a a₀ : A) → ¬ (is-perfect-image f g a) → (ρ : is-perfect-image f g a₀) →
-    ¬ (f a ＝ inverse-of-perfect-image a₀ ρ) perfect-image-has-distinct-image a a₀ nρ ρ p = v ρ
+    f a ≠ inverse-of-perfect-image a₀ ρ perfect-image-has-distinct-image a a₀ nρ ρ p = v ρ
     where